Getting started with Blackboard

 How do I get help with Blackboard?

-A student e-learning knowledge base is also available, and can be accessed at http://bb-help.shu.ac.uk.
+A student digital skills page about Blackboard is also available, and can be accessed at http://bb-help.shu.ac.uk.
 This link was added to all Blackboard sites by default under the item 'Blackboard Help'.